centreon/centreon-documentation/versioned_docs/version-22.04/reporting/installation.md

 ### Packages information

-Centreon MBI installation requires two RPM packages:
+Installing Centreon MBI requires two RPM packages:

-- Centreon-bi-server: Installs the Centreon MBI interface integrated into the Centreon front end and must reside on the Centreon Web Server.
+- **Centreon-bi-server**: Installs the Centreon MBI interface integrated into the Centreon front end and must reside on the Centreon Web Server.
-- Centreon-bi-reporting-server: Contains all the components needed to run the reporting server -- report scheduler, ETL, standards reports -- and must reside on a dedicated server for reporting processes.
+- **Centreon-bi-reporting-server**: Contains all the components needed to run the reporting server -- report scheduler, ETL, standards reports -- and must reside on a dedicated server for reporting processes.